Photo Credit: unsplash

 4. Stop all forms of communication

 Truth is.
-I know how difficult it could be, imposing the no contact rule with someone you once cherished and hold so dear.
-Whom you always being in contact with 24 hours a day.
+I know how difficult it could be to impose the no contact rule with someone you once cherished and hold so dear.
+Who you always being in contact with 24 hours a day.

 You need to come to the reality you are no longer with them.
-And can’t afford to be in constant communication like you use to when in a relationship.
+And can’t afford to be in constant communication like you used to when in a relationship.

 You also need to unfollow them on social networks if you have to since you are still in pain.